hrideshmg/mapmate/README.md

 3. **View Data Analysis**: The app gathers weather, earthquake, and crime data relevant to the chosen area.
 4. **Receive Suitability Score**: An AI-powered score provides a summary of the area’s suitability for housing.
 5. **Compare Areas**: Adjust the search radius to compare nearby locations and evaluate different housing options.

----

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to suggest improvements.

----

 ## License